Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “There are 90 videos and a lot of supplemental reading material – so when you’ve completed everything you’ll be able to tackle the analytics exam with extreme confidence,” Thibault adds.

-Brandnic‘s Nadia Khan adds: “Jeff was one of the beta testers of Google Analytics in 2005, and he has be teaching internet marketers about Google Analytics for more than five years.”
+Brandnic‘s Nadia Khan adds: “Jeff was one of the beta testers of Google Analytics in 2005, and he has been teaching internet marketers about Google Analytics for more than five years.”

 Brian Jensen of Congruent Digital agrees: “Annie has been an evangelist for Google Analytics for well over a decade.”